CompCogNeuro/book/book/chapter-02.md

 The process of integrating the three different types of input signals (excitation, inhibition, leak) lies at the heart of neural computation.
 This section provides a conceptual, intuitive understanding of this process, and how it relates to the underlying electrical properties of neurons.
 Later, we'll see how to translate this process into mathematical equations that can actually be simulated on the computer.

 The integration process can be understood in terms of a **tug-of-war** (Figure 2.6).
-This tug-of-war takes place in the space of **electrical potentials** that exist in the neuron relative to the surrounding extracellular medium in which neurons live (interestingly, this medium, and the insides of neurons and other cells as well, is basically salt water with sodium (Na⁺), chloride (Cl⁻) and other ions floating around --- we carry our remote evolutionary environment around within us at all times).
+This tug-of-war takes place in the space of **electrical potentials** that exist in the neuron relative to the surrounding extracellular medium in which neurons live (interestingly, this medium, and the insides of neurons and other cells as well, is basically salt water with sodium ($Na^+$), chloride ($Cl^-$) and other ions floating around --- we carry our remote evolutionary environment around within us at all times).
 The core function of a neuron can be understood entirely in electrical terms: voltages (electrical potentials) and currents (flow of electrically charged ions in and out of the neuron through tiny pores called **ion channels**).

 To see how this works, let's just consider excitation versus inhibition (inhibition and leak are effectively the same for our purposes at this time).
 The key point is that **the integration process reflects the relative strength of excitation versus inhibition** --- if excitation is stronger than inhibition, then the neuron's electrical potential (voltage) increases, perhaps to the point of getting over threshold and firing an output action potential.
 If inhibition is stronger, then the neuron's electrical potential decreases, and thus moves further away from getting over the threshold for firing.

 Before we consider specific cases, let's introduce some obscure terminology that neuroscientists use to label the various actors in our tug-of-war drama (going from left to right in the Figure):

 *  $g_i$ --- the **inhibitory conductance** (*g* is the symbol for a conductance, and *i* indicates inhibition) --- this is the total strength of the inhibitory input (i.e., how strong the inhibitory guy is tugging), and plays a major role in determining how strong of an inhibitory current there is.
-This corresponds biologically to the proportion of inhibitory ion channels that are currently open and allowing inhibitory ions to flow (these are **chloride** or **Cl⁻** ions in the case of GABA **inhibition**, and **potassium** or **K⁺** ions in the case of **leak** currents).
+This corresponds biologically to the proportion of inhibitory ion channels that are currently open and allowing inhibitory ions to flow (these are **chloride** or **$Cl^-$** ions in the case of GABA **inhibition**, and **potassium** or **$K^+$** ions in the case of **leak** currents).
 For electricity buffs, the conductance is the inverse of resistance --- most people find conductance more intuitive than resistance, so we'll stick with it.

 * $E_i$ --- the **inhibitory driving potential** --- in the tug-of-war metaphor, this just amounts to where the inhibitory guy happens to be standing relative to the electrical potential scale that operates within the neuron.
 Typically, this value is around -75mV where **mV** stands for **millivolts** --- one thousandth (1/1,000) of a volt.
 These are very small electrical potentials for very small neurons.